-- i) The external logic to which the power is being switched should have its own reset circuitry to automatically reset the logic when power is re-applied when moving out of suspend mode. - ii) Set the Pull-down on Suspend option in the internal FT200XD MTP memory. - iii) The CBUS Pin should be configured as PWREN# in the internal FT200XD MTP memory and used to switch the power supply to the external circuitry.
-Detection of a USB battery charger port is not possible. - iv) For USB high-power bus powered applications (one that consumes greater than 100mA, and up to 500mA of current from the USB bus), the power consumption of the application must be set in the Max Power field in the internal FT200XD MTP memory.
-A high-power bus powered application uses the descriptor in the internal FT200XD MTP memory to inform the system of its power requirements. - v) PWREN# gets its VCC from VCCIO.
+- i) The external logic to which the power is being switched should have its own reset circuitry to automatically reset the logic when power is re-applied when moving out of suspend mode. - ii) Set the Pull-down on Suspend option in the internal FT201X MTP memory. - iii) One of the CBUS Pins should be configured as PWREN# in the internal FT201X MTP memory and used to switch the power supply to the external circuitry. - iv) For USB high-power bus powered applications (one that consumes greater than 100mA, and up to 500mA of current from the USB bus), the power consumption of the application must be set in the Max Power field in the internal FT201X MTP memory.
+A high-power bus powered application uses the descriptor in the internal FT201X MTP memory to inform the system of its power requirements. - v) PWREN# gets its VCC from VCCIO.
 For designs using 3V3 logic, ensure VCCIO is not powered down using the external logic.
 In this case use the +3V3OUT.